 In the afternoon, as we cycle back to Siem Reap, we can stop and visit a few of the less-visited Angkor temples.
 Siem Reap town is pleasant to wander around; the market has plenty of interest and excellent shopping and there is vibrant nightlife.

-This afternoon, there should also be time to visit the Tonle Sap Lake, a branch of the Mekong River.
+This afternoon, there should also be time to visit the Tonle Sap Lake.
 This optional trip includes a boat ride to see the floating fishing villages.
 Anyone wanting to do this visit may need to miss part or all of the ride back to Siem Reap, depending on timings.
 The cycle is approximately 43.
 5mi (70km) if riding the full distance to and from Banteay Srei.
-Stay: Angkor Holiday (or similar) (B).
+Stay: Baitong Heritage Hotel (or similar) (B).

 The fortunes of Phnom Penh have shifted dramatically during its history and the terrible years of the Khmer Rouge and subsequent civil war through the 1970s and ‘80s have scarred the country.
-During our stay we visit two sites, which give us a vivid impression of some of the horrors.
+During our stay, we visit two sites on an approximately two to three-hour tour, which give us a vivid impression of some of the horrors.
 There is the Genocide Museum, which is the former Khmer Rouge prison known as S-21 or Tuol Sleng, in the city centre.
 And 9.
 3mi (15km) out of town is the area known as the Killing Fields, a mass grave and execution site for the former inmates of S-21.

 While visiting Tuol Sleng and the Killing Fields may not appeal to everyone, we feel they give us an important understanding of what the country and people endured.
 On a more positive note, the city is on the rise again and is a fascinating place with fine examples of French colonial architecture.
 We tour the Royal Palace with its Silver Pagoda.
 There is also excellent shopping at the Russian market, and the lively Mekong waterfront area.
 Stay: Ohana Hotel (or similar) (B).

-This morning we transfer south out of Phnom Penh to the town of Takeo.
+This morning, we transfer (approximately two hours) south out of Phnom Penh to the town of Takeo.
 Here the road becomes quieter and we mount our bikes for the 31mi (50km) ride to the Phnom Den-Tinh Bien border.
 Once border formalities have been completed, we cycle approximately 18.
 6mi (30km) to Chau Doc.
 Stay: Chau Pho hotel (or similar) (B).

-This morning, we ride from our hotel along a lovely quiet backroad lined with villages and dwellings before stopping for lunch and transferring the rest of the way to Vinh Long by bus.
-Leaving the bikes on the mainland, we take another boat (20 minutes) to reach our homestay guesthouse on an island in the Mekong Delta, known as the 'rice bowl' of Vietnam.
+This morning, we ride from our hotel, leaving around 7.
+30am, along a quiet backroad lined with villages and dwellings before stopping after 31mi (50km) for lunch around 1pm.
+After an hour, we transfer (approximately two hours) to Vinh Long by bus.
+Leaving the bikes on the mainland, we take another boat (30 minutes) to reach our homestay-style guesthouse on An Binh Island in the Mekong Delta.
 After settling in we can explore the area on foot.
 The rivers and canals of the Mekong Delta form an amazing network of waterways.

-We leave by boat, stopping en route to see Cai Be floating market, a small-scale traditional trading spot.
-A little further, we make a short stop to see cottage industries producing items such as popped rice, pancakes, wine and other homemade products.
-We start our ride towards Cai Lay, where we take a scenic route through orchards and alongside the Mekong.
-Back on the bus in My Tho, we drive to the heat, hustle and bustle of Ho Chi Minh City, still usually known as Saigon.
+After lunch, we're back on the bus in My Tho, driving (2hr to 2hr 30min) to the heat, hustle and bustle of Ho Chi Minh City, still usually known as Saigon.
 This is an exciting and absorbing city where scooters pack the streets and temples stand alongside modern developments.
 Devastated by the Vietnam War, it is now a free-market city where (almost) anything goes.
-Stay: Acnos Hotel (or similar) (B).
+Stay: Bong Sen Saigon Hotel (or similar) (B).

 You'll begin your return home after breakfast this morning.
 To make your journey as easy as possible, there's a free shared transfer to the airport.
-To utilise the free departure transfer, this must be requested with Exodus before your trip.
-And if you'd like to explore this invigorating city a little more, you can always speak to your sales consultant about extending your stay at the hotel (B).
+If you’d like to explore this invigorating city a little more, please speak to your sales representative about extending your stay.
+(B).

 Exodus Adventure Travels